usnistgov/nist-mud/README.md

 * Design Contributors : Charif Mohammed, Doug Montgomery
 * Project Manager Doug Montgomery <dougm@nist.gov>
 * This is a product of the Advanced Networking Technologies Division of the National Institute of Standards and Technology (NIST).
+Please acknowledge our work if you re-use this code or design.

 ![alt tag](docs/logos/nist-logo.png)

 ## LIMITATIONS ##